outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 		    	- you can see how these 'interface structural similarities' (like an 'exponentially increasing subset') provide a useful constant base to apply changes to, to determine other possible structures and identify filters of those possible structures
 		    	- this is an embedded application of the 'interface' concept, which is clear in the usefulness of this 'similarity to base changes on'
 		    - similarly, using 'lifetime data with associated errors across a lifetime' to put a statement into perspective, or having 'civilization lifetime/trajectory' data as opposed to phrase/sentence/paragraph/story data, is likelier to connect information to more relevant structures (to answer questions like 'what problems were solved by a mind that regularly produced this thought')
+		    - similarly, including 'historical/prediction data of past/future truths' with answers such as 'additionally, next year, this will probably change x% and previously this was y%' to give context and only provide info that is immediately outdated but is likely to still be true the next time they run the query
 		- apply interaction levels ('adjacently connectible structures that interact/connect') as 'input information' or an 'information format' to neural networks (which fulfill the task of 'finding adjacent combinations to connect variables')
 	- applying a function to find interaction levels where the problem is solvable with adjacent combinations and the function to find those adjacent combinations once transformed to that interaction level
 	- iterating through filtered interface structure combinations and checking test cases of input/output pairs